spriyanshu245/cnapp-dashboard/README.md

 ---

 ## Overview
-A system monitoring Admin Dashboard APP to monitor system health
+A system monitoring Admin Dashboard to monitor system health.

 Initial dummy data is fetched locally from Data.json / can be easily replaced with an api.
 I have used Context Api for state management.
 I have used localstorage to store and manage Remove and Add widget feature to dynamically render data across application.
-Used recharts library to plot pie graphs in widgets
+Used recharts library to plot pie graphs in widgets.

 ## Installation